 It’s another sunny day, yet the waters seem a bit muddy as Dr. Codger steps into the office.
 Always first to arrive, he locks the door behind him so that he can get in some office time before the head receptionist gets things rolling.

 But there’s a nagging feeling of losing control that's been haunting the old vet ever since he gave young associate Dr. Greenskin maybe a little too much responsibility.
 (Read about it at dvm360.com/likeaboss.)
 You see, Dr. Codger believes there’s a certain omnipresence and authority that must be maintained by a man of his position.
 And now he’s feeling a little worried that the staff are sensing weakness in him.
 Was it right to just hand over control of something so important as hiring a new staff member?
 What’s he going to give up next?

 There’s already some chatter from the lead technician about possibly changing one of the exam room posters without even talking to him.
 If that weren’t devious enough, it’s been rumored that the new kennel attendant has been using two pumps of dog shampoo for just about every bath.

 Dr. Codger feels a bit like the wounded lion.
 And try as he might, he's having a hard time suppressing his natural instinct to take back his territory.
 No wonder, dear readers, that actually retiring is such a hurdle for this seasoned veterinarian.

 Of course, some open communication might have helped.
 If you ask Dr. Codger, he'd tell you that regular staff meetings cover all of the important changes, and that he is being up-front and transparent about his searching for an exit strategy.

-Talking with the staff, however, you may hear a different story.
+Talking with the team, however, you may hear a different story.
 Some might ask you to define the word "meeting."
-Others would be quick to point out that the last real get-together was over three months ago, and only about half the staff were present because the hospital was too busy for everyone to participate.
+Others would be quick to point out that the last real get-together was more than three months ago, and only about half the staff were present because the hospital was too busy for everyone to participate.